nelsonjunior-java/waes-assignment/README.md

 ## Getting Started

 ### Pre-requisite
-Before running the project on your local machine, please make sure that following items are installed;
+Before running the project on your local machine, please make sure that the following items are installed;
 - docker
 - docker-compose